sara-sabr/ITStrategy/_pages/en/archives/service-culture.md

 #### Shift Quality Left

 When automation is leveraged and new processes are created there need be a focus on reducing [Context Switches](https://itrevolution.com/context-switches-in-software-engineering/) and shifting quality left.
-Often when one talks abut [shifting quality left](https://dzone.com/articles/how-shift-left-testing-works) one speaks of testing.
+Often when one talks abut shifting quality left (dzone.com/articles/how-shift-left-testing-works) one speaks of testing.
 Thus, below we have opted to include a reference that discusses infosec shifting left.

 In [Accelerate](https://itrevolution.com/book/accelerate/), written by [
 Nicole Forsgren](https://itrevolution.com/faculty/nicole-forsgren/), [Jez Humble](https://itrevolution.com/faculty/jaz-humble/), and [Gene Kim](https://itrevolution.com/faculty/gene-kim/), on page 70 it reads